TiboDevC/alarm_clock/README.md

 #### Speaker

-TODO
+I use a 2W 8ohm speaker with PAM8302A amplifier.
+Music files are stored on an external SD card.
+Sound is produced with the 10 bit DAC of the Arduino board.

 ### Software

-Arduino provides drivers for SAMD21 and NINA-W102 (Wifi chip).
-Waveshare provides a driver for the screen.
+- Arduino provides drivers for SAMD21 and NINA-W102 (Wifi chip)
+- Waveshare provides a driver for the screen
-This project is mostly focused on the application part.
+- Various libraries are used such as `RTCZero` or `FlashStorage_SAMD` developed by the Arduino community This project is mostly focused on the application part.

 Application is structured around a Finite State Machine (FSM).
 There are many ways to implement a FSM, I used